Author Sidebar: Most diabetes books and websites focus strictly on reducing blood sugar and insulin resistance to reverse your diabetes.

 Please Note: Not only do these biological processes fuel a disease like Type 2 diabetes, but, these processes fuel other diseases and prevent you from being able to reverse Type 2 diabetes!

-Subsequently, in order to meet this demand of high blood glucose, the beta cells in the pancreas increase their production of insulin.
-Over time, this leads to excessively high insulin levels, or hyperinsulinemia.
+When a person has high blood glucose, in order to meet this demand, the beta cells in the pancreas increase their production of insulin to "push" the glucose into the cells.
+Over time, this can lead to excessively high insulin levels, or hyperinsulinemia.

-And, since this often remains undetected, it can lead to the development of Type 2 diabetes.
+And, since this often remains undetected, it can lead to the development of prediabetes and eventually Type 2 diabetes.

 And, hyperinsulinemia can lead to an increased activity and growth of fat cells, which further fuels inflammation, which further fuels Type 2 diabetes.